Facebook revenue, profit beat forecasts; shares hit all-time high

-And Facebook’s website and Instagram photo-sharing app, which opened up its platform to all advertisers in the third quarter, account for more than 1 in 5 minutes spent on mobile devices in the United States, Chief Operating Officer Sheryl Sandberg said.

-“In the medium to long run, we believe that we’re not competing between Facebook and Instagram.
-We’re competing with other forms of media,” Sandberg told analysts on a conference call after the earnings report.
+Ad revenue grew 45.4 percent to $4.30 billion, with mobile ads accounting for 78 percent of the total versus 66 percent in the same quarter last year.

+“As it matures they continue to prove they can not only effectively monetize businesses and advertising partners but they have products and services that bring significant value to users,” said Brian Blau, research director, personal technologies at research firm Gartner Inc.

-Facebook had 1.55 billion monthly active users as of Sept.
+Facebook continued to expand its reach, hitting 1.55 billion monthly active users as of Sept.
 30, up 14 percent from a year earlier.
 Of these, 1.39 billion used the service on mobile devices.

 Market research firm FactSet StreetAccount had predicted 1.53 billion monthly active users, with 1.36 billion on mobile.

-“I think the investors would like the company to continue to invest given that the opportunity is pretty large,” said Shyam Patil of Susquehanna Financial Group.

-The stock rose about 5 percent to an all-time high of $109.34 in extended trading, before paring gains to about 4 percent.
-It closed earlier at $103.94.

-Total revenue jumped to $4.50 billion in the third quarter, from $3.20 billion a year earlier.
+Revenue jumped to $4.50 billion in the third quarter ended Sept.
+30, from $3.20 billion a year earlier.
 Analysts had expected revenue of $4.37 billion, according to Thomson Reuters I/B/E/S.

+“The biggest surprise coming out of the quarter was the ability to accelerate advertising revenue growth,” said analyst James Cakmak of Monness, Crespi, Hardt & Co.
+“That is a testament to the demand for their platform by advertisers.”

 Net income attributable to stockholders rose to $891 million, or 31 cents per share, from $802 million, or 30 cents per share.